What is the CCITT?

 Who can join CCITT?

 CCITT’s membership is made up primarily of agency personnel (i.e., state, tribal, and federal agencies).
-Membership also includes select and vetted staff from academia, non-governmental organizations, judicial and legal personnel, and others that bring good-faith interest and specialized knowledge, skills, and abilities to the group.
-Non-agency personnel are required to submit an application that will be voted on by the CCITT Steering Committee and to sign a Letter of Understanding committing to the organizational policies.
+Membership also includes select and vetted staff from academia, non-governmental organizations, judicial and legal personnel, and others that bring good-faith interest and specialized knowledge, skills, and abilities to the group in a way that furthers trust and collaboration among all members.
+Non-agency personnel are required to submit an application that will be considered by the CCITT Steering Committee and to sign a Letter of Understanding committing to the organizational policies.

 Can students join?